TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 46/Genesis 46.19.md

 ---

-The sons of Rachel Jacob's wife: Joseph and Benjamin.
+The sons of Rachel, Jacob's wife: Joseph and Benjamin.